agnesjn/MSc_Project/README.md

 *model.py* is the file that describes the architecture and forward propagation of the model.
 As the core code, this file is well-annotated.
 Most of the innovations of my project are in the function *sal_forward* (line 82 to 134 in *model.py*).
 Class BiPoCNN is the baseline model for comparing. *saliency_map.py* is just to clarify how the saliency map is generated, not used as a part of module in the implementation of the method.

-If you have fully cloned the scripts and have set the path of original or pre-processed data, you can start training by running "main.py" (without extra params).
-The tensorboard log will make a direction ./run in the same directory.
+If you have fully cloned the scripts and have set the path of original or pre-processed data, you can **start training by running 'main.py'** (without extra params).
+The tensorboard log will make a directory ./run in the same directory.
 You can change the max number of epoch at line 41 in *main.py*.

 Below is the result for one test using my full method.
 The validation accuracy at 24 epoch reaches 0.887.
 The outcomes of different runs do not vary much.
 ![avatar](https://github.com/agnesjn/MSc_Project/blob/master/result.png)